 $ sudo nano /etc/apt/sources.list

-Add the two following lines at the end of the file:
+Add the two following lines at the end of the file (replace the [distribution] bit with whatever distribution you are interested in “jaunty”, “hardy”, etc.):

 Save and exit.
 Execute: